erikyao/erikyao.github.io/_posts/2015-04-24-cpp-generic-containers.md

 - An **array** is a safer, easier-to-use alternative to built-in arrays.
 	- Introducced by C++11.
 	- Like built-in arrays, library **array**s have fixed size.
 As a result, **array** does not support operations to add and remove elements or to resize the container.
+	- `array<string, 10>` is an array that holds 10 strings.
+	- Although we cannot copy or assign objects of built-in array types, there is no such restriction on **array**.

 <pre class="prettyprint linenums">
 typedef std::vector&lt;Shape*&gt; Container;